-- Student(s) name(s) & ID #(s)
+Student(s) name(s) & ID #(s)

 Name and address of the school that the student attends or will attend

-- Address where the student is to be picked up/dropped off
+Address where the student is to be picked up/dropped off

-- Name and contact phone number for the parent/guardian
+Name and contact phone number for the parent/guardian

-*“where feasible” is determined by the geographic distance from the school, the age of the student, and the amount of time the student would spend being transported on the bus each day from the out-of-zone address.
+*“when in the student’s best interest” is determined by the geographic distance from the school, the age of the student, and the amount of time the student would spend being transported on the bus each day from the out-of-zone address.

 Housing Opportunities Made Equal (HOME) 804-354-0641